cvxlab/cvxlab/docs/source/api_reference.rst

 - :ref:`Utility functions <api_utility_functions>` section documents various utility
   functions available in the package, including functions for initializing model directory and handling model class instances.
-- :ref:`Symbolic operators <api_symbolic_operators>` documents the various symbolic
+- :ref:`Symbolic operators <api_symbolic_operators>` documents built-in symbolic
   operators available in CVXlab, including standard arithmetic operations, matrix operations, and various mathematical functions.
+Provides guidelines on how to create new or add built-in symbolic operators to the package.
+- :ref:`Constants <api_constants_types>` documents the various built-in constants
+  data types available in CVXlab, necessary to assign numerical values to constants in numerical problems.
+Provides guidelines on how to create new or add built-in constant data types to the package.
+- :ref:`Templates <api_templates>` documents the template modules included in the CVXlab package, including user-defined symbolic operators and user-defined constants.
-- :ref:`Constants <api_constants>` documents the cvxlab.constants module, which
+- :ref:`Defaults <api_defaults>` documents the cvxlab.constants module, which
-  includes various default settings used throughout the package that may be customized by the user.
+  includes various default settings used throughout the package that may be customized by the developer.

 .. toctree::